 Art In Residence

 Thanks to generous support of local SCAPE supporters, we often host public art pop-ups in beautiful homes around Ōtautahi Christchurch and Aotearoa New Zealand as a means to raising funds, supporting our artists though their artwork sales all with the aim of growing and expanding our public art collection in Ōtautahi.
-To find out more and join the mailing list for these events, become a SCAPE Public Art Insider.
+Join our newsletter mailing list for more details of such events.

 Ka tipu te whaihanga – Creativity will strengthen!